Photo Source: Copyrighted © 2023

 Although they have been officially classified as part of the generic Yi nationality in China, the Lawu are a distinct ethnolinguistic group.
 They have never before been listed in any ethnographic survey of China's people groups and, therefore, have never been on any mission lists of China's unreached peoples either.
 The Lawu are culturally and linguistically different from three other similarly named Yi groups in Yunnan: the Awu, the Laluo, and the Lalu.

-Every five days (on days 5, 10, 15, 20, 25, and 30 of each month), the Lawu from Shuitang District in Xinping County come down from the mountains to trade with the Tai and Han living in the Gasa River valley.
+Every five days (on days 5, 10, 15, 20, 25, and 30 of each month), the Lawu from Shuitang District in Xinping County come down from the mountains to trade with the Tai and Han living in the Gasa River Valley.

 For countless generations the Lawu have adhered to the superstitions of animism, polytheism, and ancestor worship.
 Their belief system reveals itself in a number of different ways.
 One example is Mi Ga Ha, which in the Lawu language is the "Dragon Worship Festival."
 During the second lunar month, a day is chosen for all villagers to gather around a large tree and hold a ceremony to worship the dragon.
 They believe the dragon is responsible for rainfall and many other natural phenomena.
 They hope to appease the dragon in order to quell floods and prevent drought.
 At the same time many other Yi people celebrate the Torch Festival, the Lawu observe a day of worshiping their ancestors.

-There are believed to be a handful of Christians among the isolated Lawu people.
+There are a handful of Christians among the isolated Lawu people.
 They are not considered resistant to the gospel but have simply never heard it.
 Paul Vial, a French Catholic missionary among the Sani in the late 1800s, held great hopes for all Yi groups becoming Christian, especially because of their belief in Creation and the Universal Flood.
 He wrote, "Christianity ... will make them understand what is beautiful, good, and true, and the [Yi] will no longer think to search elsewhere for that which he will find henceforth in himself."